azuline/repertoire/README.md

 Still need to write some tests for the switch from objects to IDs.
 As well as resolve side-effect-calls return value.

+Update the GraphQL playground image in documentation...\ the query there is out of date and misleading.